yianzhou/yianzhou.github.io/_posts/apple/2020-10-27-app-launch.md

 - An in-process engine that runs launch closures
 - A launch closure caching service

-# Launch Phases
+# Using the App Launch Template

 > [WWDC 2019 - Optimizing App Launch](https://developer.apple.com/videos/play/wwdc2019/423/)

 ![img](/assets/images/c603c294-5ef9-4077-baa2-013f7d9d439c.png)

-These six phases cover everything from system initialization to the app initialization to view creation and layout, and then depending on your app, potentially a asynchronous loading phase for your data, the extended phase.
+These six phases came from the new **App Launch template** in Instruments since Xcode 11.
+They cover everything from system initialization to the app initialization to view creation and layout, and then depending on your app, potentially a asynchronous loading phase for your data, the extended phase.

 The first half of system interface is dyld.
 A **dynamic linker** (dyld) loads your shared libraries and frameworks.
 DYLD3 introduces caching of runtime dependencies to improve warm launch.